-particular, a detailed description is provided of the schedule of reviews carried out during the year, with a summary of the results and an accurate description of any situations of deficiency detected and the measures taken to restore full functionality of administrative and accounting procedures.
+The Reports present an overview of the Company's situation, with a particular focus on the factors of greatest operational complexity to be dealt with to ensure the quality of accounting information processes and the efficacy of the system of internal controls safeguarding them.
+In addition, a presentation is provided of the schedule of reviews and audits carried out during the year, with a summary of the results and a description of the situations of deficiency detected and the measures taken to restore full functionality of processes sensitive to financial reporting.